cdlee2/tools_remote-client/README.md

 log](#readlog) for a Bazel run that executed that Action remotely and then copying the Action proto out of the printed log entry for the Execute call that executed that Action.

-The given Action can be inspected with `show_action`:
+A given Action can be inspected with the `show_action` command:

     $ cat ~/my_action
     command_digest {